 Services available on campus include a deputy trained in sexual assault investigation.
-During the fall and spring semesters, a nurse is located in Bldg.
+During the fall and spring semesters, a nurse and an abuse counselor are located in Bldg.
 1400.
-The rape crisis hotline for Solano County is (707) 258-9404.
+The rape crisis hotline for Solano County is (707) 422-RAPE (7273) or

+(707) 644-RAPE (7273).
 Possible sanctions for a perpetrator of a sexual assault include: criminal prosecution, official warning, reprimand, social probation, restitution, suspension by teacher, emergency summary suspension, disciplinary suspension, disciplinary probation, and expulsion.
 All criminal investigations are conducted independently of college rules of conduct inquiries.